 Ensuring a responsible and ethical supply chain is a key component of our sustainability programme and we have a series of robust policies and governance procedures in place.
 We continue to review and assess the risks of modern slavery in our operations and supply chain and ensure we have appropriate due diligence in place to reduce the risks.
-A key element of our sourcing operations is ensuring that our suppliers in Asia are subject to on-going labour and quality checks, including audit and engagement.
+A key element of our sourcing operations is ensuring that our suppliers in Asia are subject to ongoing labour and quality checks, including audit and engagement.
 We continue to train our employees and raise awareness of modern slavery across the organisation.

-This statement sets out the steps we are taking to prevent modern slavery and human trafficking in the operations and supply chains of all parts of the business included within our financial statement for the year 2022.
-This statement was approved by the Advisory Board of Nisbets on 29th June 2023.
+This statement sets out the steps we are taking to prevent modern slavery and human trafficking in the operations and supply chains of all parts of the business included within our financial statement for the year 2023.